Our ecological public charity concentrates on

 There are many companies that focus on making paper from alternative materials.
 For example, Poo Poo Paper makes their products out of poop of all varieties: elephant, cow and horse.
+There’s also Bee Saving Paper, a new product that is biodegradable and nourishing for bees.
 On a more traditional note, Paper Culture uses post-consumer waste and wood alternatives in their products, and they also plant a tree for every order!

 School Supplies : $

 The back to school rush usually leads to buying lots of new supplies (that you might already have!).
 These websites are good resources for starting a green school year: The Ultimate Green Store and Buffalo Natur .

 If you often need paper to write notes,to-do lists, or messages at your desk, try a dry-erase board alternative.
 It acts as a reusable notepad.
 Three by Three offers bamboo ones and Too Loud offers aluminum ones.
 As for dry-erase markers, you can try refillable ones by Auspen or Staedtler .

 Rather than recycling your used paper, which requires additional energy to be made into new paper, collect them in a scratch paper pile or box for future use.
 This saves energy and time.

 Rather than using up metal staples, try using a nifty staple-less stapler that uses a cut and fold method to fasten its papers.
 This works well for binding a few pages, however it is weaker than a conventional stapler for larger stacks.
 Brands like Made By Humans and Plus offer these.

 Most people use power strips to extend the number of plugs in their homes.
 However, this encourages leaving devices plugged in 24/7.
 To save energy, it is possible to buy a smart power strip, which can be configured to your specific needs, like surge protection, outlet schedules and so on.
 Some impressive products on the market are Iron-m and Bestek (both available on Amazon).